top of page

 Global Standards on Potentially Polluting Wrecks

-As announced by the International Union for the Conservation of Nature (IUCN) earlier this year, Marinas Guardian will be working with a powerful consortium of US, UK and Australian NGOs, and marine salvage specialists to develop a complete set of global standards governing the identification and remediation of sunken vessels.
+As announced by the International Union for the Conservation of Nature (IUCN) recently, Marinas Guardian will be working with a powerful consortium of US, UK and Australian NGOs, and marine salvage specialists to develop a complete set of global standards governing the identification and remediation of sunken vessels.
 The IUCN estimates that over 8,500 vessels are at risk of leaking oil, and other highly toxic chemicals into the sea.

 istockphoto-1074169484-612x612.jpg